Towards Manufacturing-Friendly Shapes in Discrete Topology Optimization: Graph Matrices

-where $\M{E}$ is identity matrix of corresponding size.
-Focusing on the~$m$-th row of matrix~$\Hmat$, if the considered vertex would have in total $k$ adjacent vertices, then the $m$-th row has exactly $k+1$ non-zero equal elements and its norm reads
+Focusing on the~$m$-th row of matrix~$\Hmat$, if the considered basis function has in total $k$ adjacent basis functions, then the $m$-th row has exactly $k+1$ non-zero equal elements and its norm reads $\left\Vert\Hmat_m\right\Vert_1 = 1$.